 International Business Ethics Case Competition (IBECC)

 The International Business Ethics Case Competition is the premier international competition of its kind.
 It is is jointly sponsored by the Center for Ethics and Business at Loyola Marymount University, the Opus College of Business of the University of St. Thomas (MN), the Ethics & Compliance Officer Association.
-The next competition will take place in May 6-9, 2014, in Tucson, Arizona in conjunction with the ECOA's Sponsoring Partner Forum.
+The next competition will take place in April 20-22, 2016, in Caimbridge, Massachusetts.

 Students put together teams of 3 to 5 members and select an appropriate case.
 Each team prepares a presentation in which students explain the legal, financial and ethical dimensions of the problem.
 They then recommend a solution that must pass muster on all three counts.
 Presentations should last between 20 and 30 minutes and are judged by a combination of men and women from area businesses and university faculty.
 Teams are questioned for an additional 20 to 30 minutes by the judges, who then give the teams feedback on their performance.
 The idea of the exercise is to help students see that it is possible to do business profitably while at the same time act ethically.The format that works best is for a team to think of itself as either an internal or outside consulting group that has been asked by senior management or the Board to analyze the problem and propose a solution.